How Functional Medicine Helps You Identify Blood Sugar Issues Earlier

 a.
 Adjusting-because I’m a chiropractor, I adjust my patients.
 If you don’t address how the brain is communicating and regulating all the body systems, you won’t go anywhere fast.
 Adjusting clears the blocks in the nervous system enabling your body’s biocomputer to talk to various organ systems.

 b.
 Herbs/supplements/homeopathy-Everyone is super different here.
 I use a variety of herbals/supplements to help support and address the underlying root issues (see above).
 Herbs/supplements/homeopathy restore the natural balance of the body and help to heal the body from the inside.
 There is no “one-size-fits- all” approach here; you should address every person individually in order to get the results you are seeking.
 Just because your friend/sister-in- law/mother/neighbor is taking a specific set of supplements doesn’t mean they are the right ones for you.
 In fact, most of the time they aren’t.
 Working with a trained professional will get you to the correct answer faster.
+Some of my favorite products I’ve utilized with my patients who struggle with PCOS are Ashwaganda for adrenal support, Neuroplex, a multivitamin geared at supporting HPA axis and hormone balance, Chase tree to help support healthy ovulation and progesterone levels, Cataplex D (vitamin D), Cod liver oil, and Inositol to help support blood sugar levels.
+All can be found in my online store here.
+However, always talk to your health care provider to make sure these are the right supplements for you.

 With this functional integrative approach we see lots of outstanding results.
 PCOS often goes into remission, women lose the weight, lose the hair on their chin, their periods stabilize, their energy returns, their emotions stabilize, they start to ovulate and they get pregnant.